jingchangshi/SimpleClusterManager/README.md

 - Deploy the server on all the compute nodes and start the client on the master node
 - Run the client on the master node to print the CPU loading of all compute nodes in the terminal
 - Use pthread to send/receive sockets to/from all the compute nodes to reduce the communication time.
-8 nodes cost about 1 second.
+8 nodes cost almost no additional time.
+1 second is spent on calculating the CPU usage by reading `/proc/stat` 2 times.
+The interval between 2 reading operations is 1 second.
+Maybe a better way of calculating the CPU loading could be done.

 TODO for SCM